Country Updates

 The sooner the initiation the best.

-Work with a local broker: Brokers are valuable in sourcing properties.
+Work with a local broker (in specific regions): Brokers are valuable in sourcing properties.
 Broker fees (typically one month’s rent + 21% VAT) must be covered by the employee or employer.

-Documentation: Employees should prepare an introduction letter, photo, work contract, and - if salary slips aren’t available - an employment statement from the employer.
+Documentation: Employees should prepare an introduction letter, photo, work contract.

 Tips for success: